 The welcoming staff is always ready to assist you and to share their knowledge about each product or its natural ingredients.
 To be honest, this is one of the most entertaining things to do in Agios Nikolaos for free!

-I can’t guarantee that you will get out of Bioaroma without buying anything, but the whole experience can be absolutely for free.
+I can’t guarantee that you will get out of Bioaroma without buying anything, but the whole experience can be absolutely free.

 Village of Neapoli

 This lovely little village is located 15 km west of Agios Nikolaos, on the way to Heraklion.
-It’s a picturesque settlement and I definitely recommend spending a few hours there to feel some real Cretan vibes.
+It’s a picturesque settlement and I recommend spending a few hours there to feel some real Cretan vibes.

 Also in Neapoli, it’s possible to find things to do without spending a cent!